 For example, you could say, "I understand that the initial investment is a key consideration.
 We worked with a company in a similar position, and they were also worried about the budget.
 But within six months, they saw a 3x ROI by automating the exact process we’re discussing."
 This approach does two things: it validates their concern, showing that you’re listening, and it provides concrete proof that the risk is worth the reward.
 It builds credibility and turns a potential roadblock into another reason to move forward.

-Create a Framework for Handling Common Sales Objections
+Your Game Plan for Handling Common Sales Objections

 Sales objections aren't rejections; they're requests for more information.
 When a prospect raises a concern, it means they're engaged enough to think critically about your offer.
 Instead of reacting defensively, the most successful sales teams have a proactive plan.
 Creating a framework for handling common objections ensures your team responds with confidence and consistency, keeping the conversation moving forward.
 This isn't about having a canned script for every possible "no." It's about equipping your reps with a repeatable process to understand the root of the concern, validate the prospect's feelings, and reframe the conversation around value.